Paws, claws and cracked screens: One in three Brits say their pet has damaged their mobile

 New research from Tesco Mobile, released for National Pet Day, reveals that over a third (36%) of Brits say their furry friends have damaged their device at least once – with 14% admitting it’s happened more than once.

-Whether it’s a cheeky paw swipe, an accidental nudge off the kitchen counter, or a case of the zoomies, phones can bear the brunt of pet mischief – but Tesco Mobile customers who take out Tesco Mobile Protect insurance can breathe easy knowing they’re protected.
+Whether it’s a cheeky paw swipe, an accidental nudge off the kitchen counter, or a case of the zoomies, phones are bearing the brunt of pet mischief – but Tesco Mobile customers who take out Tesco Mobile Protect insurance, offered in partnership with Asurion, can breathe easy knowing they’re protected.

 Tesco Mobile Protect offers market-leading insurance that includes cover for pet damage – something thousands of customers have already benefited from.
-In the last four years, Tesco Mobile has processed over 2,500 pet damage claims, with next-day replacements or speedy repairs helping to keep customers connected.
+In the last four years, Tesco Mobile has processed thousands of pet damage claims, with next-day replacements or speedy repairs helping to keep customers connected.

 Common causes of pet phone destruction include knocking devices off tables when owners aren't paying attention (35%), scratching during playtime (32%), and chewing when phones are left unattended (24%).
 One in four (25%) even reported finding their phone drooled on, while others had their devices hidden during play (12%).